grafana/mimir/operations/mimir-mixin/docs/playbooks.md

   kubectl logs -n keda deployment/keda-operator-metrics-apiserver
   ```

-### MimirContinuousTestNotRunning
+### MimirContinuousTestNotRunningOnWrites

-This alert fires when `mimir-continuous-test` is deployed in the Mimir cluster, and continuous testing is not effectively running because either writes or queries are failing.
+This alert fires when `mimir-continuous-test` is deployed in the Mimir cluster, and continuous testing is not effectively running because writes are failing.

 How it **works**: